feitianjapanlee/centos7sv2/README.md

 A docker playground for SecureVisit 2.0.0.9 RHEL.
 It contains
 - a SecureVisit 2.0.0.9 RHEL running on a CentOS7.9, port 8888 for admin portal.
-- a dumy backend web application server, port 5000 for direct web access.
+- a dumy backend web application server, port 5000 for HTTP access.
 - a PostgreSQL server for the backend server, service on port 5432.

 ## Dependencies